 Diners (and others passing through our cellar door) can purchase wine by the glass, or by the bottle at the cellar door price—there is no mark up.
 Other drinks are available including locally roasted coffee.
 Being a winery we ask that customers don’t BYO.

 The ambience is warm and informal, with panoramic views of the countryside including Surveyors Hill itself.
 The building is an architect-designed reverse brick veneer with ‘gal’ cladding and lots of double-glazed windows.
-It’s cool in summer and has a cosy wood fire in winter, and is cool in summer (assisted by recently installed air conditioning).
+It has a cosy wood fire in winter, and is cool in summer (assisted by recently installed air conditioning).

 Dogs are welcome, though not in the dining room!
 They can be tied up outside near the deck, where is it also possible for their owners to eat if they want (weather permitting).